xthemadgenius/btcrec-cli/docs/Seedrecover_Quick_Start_Guide.md

 ### Windows ###

- 1. Follow [these instructions](INSTALL.md#python-27) to download and install Python 2.7.
+ 1. Follow [these instructions](INSTALL.md#python3) to download and install Python 3.8

+ 2. Download and install the [Microsoft Visual C++ Build Tools](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019)
+ In the Build tools install screen, select C++ build tools and ensure the latest versions of MSVCv142 - VS 2019 C++ x64/x86 build tools and Windows 10 SDK are checked.

+ 3. The scrypt build script looks for an OpenSSL Install in "C:\OpenSSL-Win64", you can [download the OpenSSL for Windows 10 here](http://slproweb.com/products/Win32OpenSSL.html)
+ (Make sure to install the full package.)

- 2. Open a command prompt window, and type this to install the required Python libraries:
+ 3. Open a command prompt window, and type this to install the required Python libraries:

-        C:\Python27\Scripts\pip install coincurve==5.2.0 pysha3
+        pip install coincurve pysha3 cashaddress bitcoinlib passlib progressbar

 ### Linux ###